In addition to these presentations, I am available for guest artist residencies as both a choreographer and theatre director.

 Ballet: an American approach drawn from the Balanchine Style that focuses on safe anatomical practice, dynamic alignment, length of line, musicality, weight shift, and speed.

 Body Listening Warm-up: (single workshop format) encourages participants to engage in a dialogue with their physical selves.
 By responding to proprioception (or sensory awarenesses in the body), we can create our own unique warm-up in preparation for more structured dance practice, yoga, running, or other more vigorous activities.
-Open to dancers and as well those with no movement training.
+Open to dancers as well as those with no movement training.
 [2-hour format.]

 Modern: chose from a Dunham-Horton blended class, Limón, or my take on the Taylor style.